-He acted in relation to the A45 New Settlement in Cambridgeshire; he was long standing adviser to the Locking Castle Consortium (Persimmon and Westbury) at Weston-Super-Mare; has been instructed by RPS, Bovis Homes, GL Hearne, Hunter Page, Mason Richards, Boyer Planning, Cole Easton, and Bell Cornwall on numerous housing appeals; appeared in wide range of housing appeals from prestigious single dwellings up to a 3,500 dwelling new community in East Devon at Exeter.
+He acted in relation to the A45 New Settlement in Cambridgeshire; was long standing adviser to the Locking Castle Consortium (Persimmon and Westbury) at Weston-Super-Mare; has been instructed by RPS, Bovis Homes, GL Hearne, Hunter Page, Mason Richards, Boyer Planning, Cole Easton, and Bell Cornwall on numerous housing appeals; and has appeared in a wide range of housing appeals from prestigious single dwellings up to a 3,500 dwelling new community in East Devon.

 Town Centre Redevelopments and Food and Non-Food Retail